devrdpatel/100DaysOfSwiftUI/README.md

 - Stores activities in UserDefaults and loads them on app launch

 ### CupcakeCorner
+User can add custom cupcakes of their choosing to the cart and checkout after filling out the order details.
+- Order details are sent to a server that echos it back to verify that data was sent and received successfully
+- A photo is fetched asynchronously and displayed at checkout through a ProgressView

 ### Bookworm
+Created for readers, this app lets users keep track of the books they've read by creating reviews for them.
+- Books are saved and loaded using Core Data
+- Custom 5-star rating View for publishing book reviews

 ### FriendFace
+Allows users to view all of their friends and additional information for each friend with the tap of a button
+- Data is fetched asyncrhonously with an API call upon app launch
+- The sample users data is then decoded into swift types and saved to Core Data
+- Information is displayed for easy access by app users and updated with every app launch

 ### Instafilter
+Users can choose a photo from the photo library, add various filters/effects to their image, and then save that image to their photos library.
+- Uses CoreImage to apply one of the many premade filters to the user's image with slider options for available effects
+- Photos can be chosen from the photo library using the PHPickerView wrapped as a SwiftUI view
+- Images are saved back in the photo library using UIKit functions adapted to SwiftUI.

 ### BucketList